temporalio/documentation/docs/concept-workflows.md

 Updates are pushed to a queue while a service consumes them one at a time, updating a database, and possibly pushing more messages into other downstream queues.
 A timer service can be used to schedule queue polling or database actions.

-While this approach has shown to scale a bit better, the programming model can become very complex, very quickly and error-prone, as there are usually no transactional updates between a queuing system, a timer service, and a database.
+While this approach has shown to scale a bit better, the programming model can become very complex and error-prone, as there are usually no transactional updates between a queuing system, a timer service, and a database.

 ### Temporal design approach